“Holiday Time” Campaign – Little Blue Dinosaur Foundation

 Each year we partner with the Little Blue Dinosaur Foundation for their “It’s Holiday Time” campaign, promoting child pedestrian safety, with a focus on the school holiday period.

 This year we have offered a FREE Holiday Time Safety Education Session for your school.
-We are now fully booked for 2023 but you can submit an expression of interest for a session in 2024.
+You can now submit an expression of interest for a session in 2024.
 To find out more visit our Schools program page.

 Grab your FREE copy of 'Tom's Holiday'